iann0036/cfn-types/generic-aurora-execution/docs/README.md

 #### Databases

-An array of databases within the cluster.
+An array of databases to manage within the cluster.

 _Required_: No